thingsboard/thingsboard.github.io/docs/mqtt-broker/security/mqtts.md

 * `-importcert` — tells `keytool` to import a certificate into the specified keystore/truststore.
 * `-file CERT.pem` — the path to the certificate file you want to import.
 * `-alias ALIAS` — a unique name to reference this certificate within the keystore.
-* `-keystore keystore.jks` — the Java keystore/truststore file (.jks or .p12) to which the certificate will be added.
+* `-keystore keystore.p12` — the Java keystore/truststore file (.jks or .p12) to which the certificate will be added.
 If it doesn’t exist, it will be created.
 * `-storepass KEYSTOREPASS` — the password protecting the keystore.

 > Ensure you configure TBMQ to enable MQTTS using the appropriate [Keystore parameters](#ssl-configuration-using-java-keystore).